kushaldas/johnnycanencrypt/docs/api.rst

                 Returns a tuple containing the total number of public and secret keys available in the KeyStore.

+        .. method:: fetch_key_by_email(email: str) -> Key:

+                Searches and retrives a key at https://keys.openpgp.org based on the given email address.
+Current limit is 1 email address can be searched only once per minute.
+The key is also stored in the local keystore.
+Raises `KeyNotFoundError` if the key is not found.

+        .. method:: fetch_key_by_fingerprint(fingerprint: str) -> Key:

+                Searches and retrives a key at https://keys.openpgp.org based on the given fingerprint, one can search 6 times per minute.
+Raises
+                `KeyNotFoundError` if the key is not found.

         .. method:: get_all_keys() -> List[Key]:

                 Returns a list of all the keys in the KeyStore.